HCI NIRCam Limiting Contrast

 • Random positional errors of 10 mas and and wavefront errors of 10 nm, introduced between rolls

-This is the best information on limiting coronagraphic performance for NIRCam at the current time.
-In the future, with a better understanding of wavefront errors and other technical factors, or when users become interested in different combinations of technical factors, improved calculations of Climit(s) will be made available.
+The was the best information on limiting coronagraphic performance for NIRCam at the time.
+We now have a better understanding of wavefront errors and other technical factors, or when users become interested in different combinations of technical factors.
+Figure 1 and 2 below show on-sky examples of measured Climit(s) for two of the main round occulting masks, and how they compare to the best simulations available today.

-Figure 2 shows an example of the contrast achieved for the ERS program #1386 with about 20 minutes on-source only.
+Figure 2 shows an example of the contrast achieved for the ERS program PID = 1386 as a function of the apparent separation in arcseconds with about 20 minutes on-source versus the estimated functions Climit(s) for NIRCam MASK335R occulter coupled with the F356W filter.

-An example of measured in-flight contrast using the MASK335R/F356W setup, adapted from Carter, et al. (2022, submitted) and computed using different strategies.
+An example of measured in-flight contrast using the MASK335R/F356W setup, adapted from Carter et al. (2023), and computed using different strategies.

 References